Yoga Classes in Hertfordshire

 - Yin yoga requires you to come non-aggressively to an appropriate edge

-- Yin postures are held with most muscles relaxed Yin poses are held with steadiness – joints become still and soft
+- Postures are held with most muscles relaxed and with steadiness so that your joints can become still and soft

 - Yin and Yang styles of yoga complement each other Yin – hidden, dark, cold, downward, earth, calm